DorenCalliku/markdown-cv/index.md

 `2019-2020`
 __Emergent__ Full-stack engineer

-- platform setup
+Cybersecurity platform for small to mid-size companies.
-- full-stack engineering
+CTO and full-stack engineer, in platform in python and flask.
-- funded by the Research Council of Turkey (TUBITAK)
+Funded by the Research Council of Turkey (TUBITAK) (TL 200k).

 ## Education